 DU is the oldest independent private university in the Rocky Mountain Region of the U.S. In its center are many historic buildings, and the campus is a designated arboretum.
 DU provides the traditional selection of undergraduate programs, as well as a large number of graduate programs, including business school, law school, journalism studies, and video game design.

-The campus is also home to the eleventh tallest telescope in the world.
+The campus is also home to the eleventh-tallest telescope in the world.
 Competition for schools like DU is quite competitive, and a winning admissions essay should be written to get in.
-These can be created with the help of resources like StateofWriting, ViaWriting, SimpleGrad, and Academized.
+These can be helped with resources found online.

 School of Mines

-More commonly referred to as “Mines,” School of Mines is a public teaching and research university found in Golden.
+More commonly referred to as “Mines,” the School of Mines is a public teaching and research university founded in Golden.
 It specializes in engineering and applied sciences.

 Mines has been named the top university in the world for mineral and mining engineering by QS World University Rankings.
 Its campus includes a student recreation center, completed in 2007, an expanded computer center, and a geology museum.
 Every year Mines hosts the Colorado State Science Olympiad.